National Center for Women's Health

 Studies have shown that progesterone support can be helpful in those patients with previous infertility or miscarriage.
 In additional individuals who can be considered candidates for progesterone evaluation and subsequent supplementation would be those who have had a previous abruptio placentae, previous stillbirth, pregnancy-induced hypertension, previous prematurity, previous premature rupture of the membranes, previous or current intrauterine growth retardation, hyper-irritability of the uterus, congenital uterine anomaly, or patients with cervical cerclage.

 Key principles to the use of progesterone in pregnancy are that natural progesterone can be used and that it be started as early as possible in the pregnancy.
 During the course of the pregnancy, progesterone levels are drawn every two weeks and progesterone is supplemented based on the progesterone level.
-Through research done at the St. Pope Paul VI Institute, the physician have developed a graph identifying average level of serum progesterone during the course of the pregnancy.
+Through research done at the Saint Paul VI Institute, the physician have developed a graph identifying average level of serum progesterone during the course of the pregnancy.
 A treatment protocol has been established based on this graph.

 Progesterone can be taken by several routes: intramuscularly, vaginally, or orally.
 Intramuscular dosing provides the best absorption and is generally recommended.